 Thanks to the latest archeological researchs, Moissac is rediscovering its ancient past.
-No city but several villae, those Roman large farms taking advantage of the fertile plain of the Tarn and of the clay-lime soils of the hills to grow and export wine and other agricultural products.
-The gallo-romans baths of Saint-Martin, of which the hypocaust (a Roman floor heating system) is exceptionally preserved, bear witness of this activity.
-Though the land is occupied since the Antiquity, a town appeared only during the medieval times thanks to the significant cultural, political and economic influence of the Abbey Saint-Pierre.
+At that time, there was no city but several villae, those Roman large farms taking advantage of the fertile Tarn's plain and the hills' clay-lime soils to grow and export wine and other agricultural products.
+The gallo-romans baths of Saint-Martin, whose's hypocaust (a Roman floor heating system) is exceptionally preserved, bears witness of this activity.
+Though the land is occupied since the Antiquity, a town only arises during the medieval times thanks to the significant cultural, political and economic influence of the Abbey Saint-Pierre.

 A port city

-During the 18th century the trade in flour, produced in Moissac and sold to the Caribbean, makes the fortune of the town's merchants.
-Flour mills, Baroque church, private mansions built along the Tarn bear witness to this prosperity.
-In the ancient port district, the elegant façades, of which some have preserved their original woodwork, hide spacious courtyards and warehouses, nowadays transformed into pleasure gardens.
+During the 18th century the flour's trade, produced in Moissac and sold to the Caribbean, makes the fortune of the town's merchants.
+Flour mills, Baroque church and private mansions built along the Tarn bear witness to this prosperity.
+In the ancient port district, the elegant façades, some of which have preserved their original woodwork, hide spacious courtyards and warehouses, transformed nowadays into pleasure gardens.

 The "canal des Deux Mers"

-Though the canal du Midi, linking the Mediterranean to Toulouse,is inaugurated in 1681, it took nearly two more centuries to see its extension up to Castets-en-Dorthe, in Gironde (one of the departments of France, named after the river).
-The construction of this canal de Garonne necessitated digging through the town, the destruction of houses, the moving of the cemetery and the building of engineering structures… The Saint-Jacques bridge is the last example of a swing bridge preserved on the canal de Garonne.
+Though the canal du Midi, linking the Mediterranean to Toulouse,is inaugurated in 1681, it took nearly another two centuries to witness its extension up to Castets-en-Dorthe, in Gironde (one of France's departments).
+This canal de Garonne's construction necessitated digging through the town, destroying houses, moving the cemetery and building of engineering structures.
+The Saint-Jacques bridge is the last swing bridge preserved on the canal de Garonne.
 Another most remarkable work is the Pont-Canal du Cacor.
-With its 356 meters long, it's the 3rd longest "pont canal" in France, allowing the Canal de Garonne to span the Tarn.
+With its 356 meters long, it's the 3rd longest "pont canal" in France, and it's allowing the Canal de Garonne to span the Tarn.

-Since the middle of the 19th century, widely benefitting from the railway's construction, cutting through the medieval abbey, Moissac turns to the production of Chasselas.
-The entire economy and society lived then at the rhythm of this golden white eating grape.
-Real architectural jewel of the 30's, the lodge of the "Uvarium" is the last testimony of a great project to create a "grape resort" (station uvale in French, from the latin word uvus which means "grape"), entirely designed around cures and consumption of Chasselas grapes.
+Since the middle of the 19th century, widely benefitting from the railway's construction, which cuts through the medieval abbey, Moissac turns to Chasselas' production.
+At the time, the entire economy and society lived to the rhythm of this golden table grape.
+Real architectural jewel of the 30's, the lodge of the "Uvarium" is the last testimony of a great project of "grape therapy resort" (station uvale in French, from the latin uvus, meaning "grape"), entirely designed around cures and consumption of Chasselas grapes.

 The Art deco districts

-In March 1930, some murderous floods destroyed entire districts of Moissac.
-Thanks to the global solidarity, to sibscriptions and to the numerous donations from anonymous people, the town was rebuilt and new districts emerged in the architectural style of the 30's.
-Those functional houses, with cut-side façades, geometrical decorations and openings, pyramidal pediments or stylized flower friezes are nowadays a remarkable Art Deco heritage to be explored.
+In March 1930, a murderous flood destroyed entire districts of Moissac.
+Thanks to the global solidarity, subscriptions and numerous donations from anonymous people, the town was rebuilt and new districts emerged in the architectural style of the 30's.
+Those functional houses, with cut-side façades, geometrical decorations and openings, pyramidal pediments or stylized flower friezes, are a remarkable Art Deco heritage to be explored.